nodeshift/nodejs-reference-architecture/docs/development/accessibility.md

 important to ensure that the widest possible group of users will be able to effectively participate in those interactions.

-For software developed in Node.js the user interface (UI) typically falls into one of the following:
+For software developed with JavaScript the user interface (UI) typically falls into one of the following:

 1) Browswer based UI delivered though JavaScript, HTML and CSS.